FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

 {"results":[29]}
 ```

-Check out our [documentation](https://www.pilosa.com/docs/master/query-language/) for PQL, the query language of Pilosa for more.
+Check out our [documentation](https://www.pilosa.com/docs/master/query-language/) for PQL, the query language of Pilosa, for more.

 ### Conclusion